NOTE: Want another webinar on mindfulness? Check out this one on Mindfulness, Meditation, Relaxation, and Parkinson's here.

 Worldwide, more than 200 medical centers offer MBSR therapy as a complementary treatment for symptoms associated with physical, psychosomatic, and psychiatric disorders, and since 1979, more than 25,000 people have completed the training.

 MBSR in Practice

 One of these people is Kevin Kwok, a member of the Davis Phinney Foundation board of directors and YOPD Council.
-Kevin was a participant in an eight-week study led by researchers at Stanford University of MBSR’s impacts.
-He says the effects it had on his quality of life were even better than he had expected.
+Kevin was a participant in an eight-week study led by researchers at Stanford University on MBSR's impacts.
+He says its effects on his quality of life were even better than he had expected.

-Although he’d practiced mindfulness and meditation before, he had never done so in a formal setting, like the one that MBSR therapy offers.
+Although he'd practiced mindfulness and meditation before, he had never done so in a formal setting like the one that MBSR therapy offers.
 In this setting, Kevin says, he was able to look at mindfulness in a new way.
-“Before, it was nice to do, but like any other exercise, if you don’t do it, you lose it.
-For me, in the past, it was like, ‘I’ll get to that when it’s convenient.
-Right now, it’s a little too busy, a little too hectic to fit this in.'”
+"Before, it was nice to do, but like any other exercise, you lose it if you don't do it.
+For me, in the past, it was like, 'I'll get to that when it's convenient.
+Right now, it's a little too busy, a little too hectic to fit this in.'"